mlynch/mlynch.github.com/_posts/2012-08-16-blueprint.markdown

 "What is something people really want?
 Is there a pain point somewhere that I can solve?
 Do *I* have any pain points that could be solved?
 Am I passionate about this space?"

 Twitter search is one of the best ways to research this quickly.
-You can validate a business model through tweeting faster than anything else.
+You can validate an idea through tweeting faster than anything else.

 If you aren't passionate about this, don't do it.
 The best work comes from authentic passion.